 3. Enter the bus from the rear, and collect a paper ticket from the machine near the door.

-4. Ride the bus for about 1.5 hours.
+4. Ride the bus for about 1 hour.
 In front of the bus is a screen announcing the price and next stop.
 This appears in English and Japanese.
 When you see “Shiramine-Kita” or “Shiramine” as the next stop, press the stop buttons located on the poles throughout the bus.

 5. To check the price, compare the number on your paper ticket to the number on the screen.
-The price to Shiramine is 1,330 yen as of Oct 2023.
+The price to Shiramine is 1,180 yen as of March 2025.

 6. When the bus stops, place your EXACT fair into the box at the top of the machine.
 DO NOT put your money into the coin or note slots.
 These are for splitting money into small change.
 If you don’t have exact change for the fair, you can split your money at the machine at any time along the ride.

-Shiramine to Kanazawa
+Shiramine to Tsurugi

-1. Hail and catch the “Tsurugi” or “Matto” bus from a bus stop in Shiramine.
+1. Hail and catch the “Tsurugi” bus from a bus stop in Shiramine.
 The bus does not have route numbers, so be sure to check that Tsurugi or Matto is written underneath the Japanese on the front of the bus.

 Tips and Advice